Connor Joe Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The Brewers' 4.12 team ERA ranks 13th across all MLB pitching staffs.
+- The Brewers pitching staff is 25th in the league with a collective 8.2 strikeouts per nine innings.

-- Brewers pitchers combine to rank 24th in baseball in home runs given up (91 total, 1.3 per game).
+- The Brewers have a 4.06 team ERA that ranks 12th across all MLB pitching staffs.

-- Miley gets the start for the Brewers, his ninth of the season.
-He is 3-2 with a 3.67 ERA and 24 strikeouts through 41 2/3 innings pitched.
+- Brewers pitchers combine to rank 23rd in baseball in home runs allowed (91 total, 1.3 per game).

-- His last time out was on Tuesday, May 16 against the St. Louis Cardinals, when the lefty tossed 1 2/3 innings, surrendering one earned run while allowing only one hit.
+- Peralta gets the start for the Brewers, his 14th of the season.
+He is 5-6 with a 4.61 ERA and 75 strikeouts in 70 1/3 innings pitched.

-- The 36-year-old has amassed a 3.67 ERA and 5.2 strikeouts per nine innings across eight games this season, while allowing a batting average of .238 to his opponents.
+- The righty last pitched on Sunday against the Oakland Athletics, when he went five innings, allowing four earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.